 - worldwide economic, financial, political and regulatory conditions;

 - the health of debt and equity markets, including credit quality and spreads, the level of liquidity and future debt issuances;

-- the level of interest rates and the strength of the credit and capital markets in the United States and abroad;
+- the level of interest rates and the strength of the credit and capital markets in the U.S. and abroad;

-- the demand and market for credit ratings in and across the sectors and geographies where the Company operates;
+- the demand and market for credit ratings in and across the sectors and geographies where we operate;

-- concerns in the marketplace affecting the Company's credibility or otherwise affecting market perceptions of the integrity or utility of independent credit ratings;
+- concerns in the marketplace affecting our credibility or otherwise affecting market perceptions of the integrity or utility of independent credit agency ratings;

-- the Company's ability to maintain adequate physical, technical and administrative safeguards to protect the security of confidential information and data, and the potential of a system or network disruption that results in regulatory penalties, remedial costs or improper disclosure of confidential information or data;
+- our ability to maintain adequate physical, technical and administrative safeguards to protect the security of confidential information and data, and the potential of a system or network disruption that results in regulatory penalties, remedial costs and/or improper disclosure of confidential information or data;

 - the effect of competitive products and pricing;